Kuchaman City: Civic utilities

-The council has a new solid waste management system that includes door-to-door collection, transportation of garbage in covered vehicles, proper deployment of dustbins, use of modern equipment.
-The system ensures private investment as well as public participation.

 Judiciary

 The first civil court under the Rajasthan High Court with a bench of Civil Judge and Judicial Magistrate was established at Kuchaman on 1 February 1992, which was dissolved in 2022 and the new senior court of Additional Civil Judge and Judicial Magistrate (ACJM) was established on 23 May 2022.
 On 11 October 2021, Additional bench of District Judge (ADJ) was constituted in Kuchaman.
 Presently there are two sanctioned courts in Kuchaman.

 Elected representative

 Kuchaman comes under Nagaur Lok Sabha constituency and Nawan assembly constituency.
 Presently Kuchaman region is represented by Hanuman Beniwal (RLP) in the Lok Sabha and Vijay Singh Chaudhary (BJP) in the Rajasthan's Legislative Assembly.